Maria Butina, the Russian agent who targeted the NRA, was just sentenced to 18 months

 Butina, who ran a gun rights group in Russia before coming to the United States as an American University graduate student, developed relationships with top NRA officials, making her case an acute embarrassment for the gun group.
 President Trump, who in 2015 fielded a question from Butina about US sanctions on Russia at a campaign event, is attending the group’s annual convention in Indianapolis on Friday.
 He is not expected to mention Butina.

-In a sentencing memo filed earlier this week, federal prosecutors said that Butina, 30, “while not a spy in the traditional sense of trying to gain access to classified information to send back to her home country” had acted covertly to help Russia gain influence over powerful Republicans.
+In a sentencing memo filed earlier this week, federal prosecutors said that Butina, 30, “while not a spy in the traditional sense of trying to gain access to classified information to send back to her home country,” had acted covertly to help Russia gain influence over powerful Republicans.

 The Justice Department’s filing included a submission from a former top FBI counterintelligence expert, Robert Anderson, who suggested that Butina aimed to help Russian intelligence identify Americans vulnerable to espionage efforts.
 She had “tremendous intelligence value” for the Russian government and the potential to bring “harm to the integrity of the United States’ political processes and internal government dealings, as well as to US foreign policy interests and national security,” Anderson said.